Fallen angel: Early Christianity

-Catholicism
+Roman Catholicism

-The subject of fallen angels is covered in a number of catechisms, including Rev. George Hay's in which he answers the question What was the sin by which they fell?: "It was pride, arising from the great beauty and sublime graces which God had bestowed upon them.
+The subject of fallen angels is covered in a number of catechisms of the Roman Catholic Church, including Rev. George Hay's in which he answers the question What was the sin by which they fell?: "It was pride, arising from the great beauty and sublime graces which God had bestowed upon them.
 For, seeing themselves such glorious beings, they fell in love with themselves, and, forgetting the God that made them, wished to be on an equality with their Creator."
 The consequence of this fall being that, "they were immediately deprived of all their supernatural graces and heavenly beauty: they were changed from glorious angels into hideous devils; they were banished out of heaven, and condemned to the torments of hell, which was prepared to receive them."

-In terms of the history of fallen angel theology it is thought to be rooted in Enochian literature, which Christians began to reject by the third century.
+In terms of the history of fallen angel theology it is thought to be rooted in Enochian literature, which Christians began to reject by the 3rd century.
 The sons of God came to be identified merely with righteous men, more precisely with descendants of Seth who had been seduced by women descended from Cain.
 The cause of evil was shifted from the superior powers of angels, to humans themselves, and to the very beginning of history; the expulsion of Satan and his angels on the one hand and the original sin of humans on the other hand.
 However, the Book of Watchers, which identified the sons of God with fallen angels, was not rejected by Syriac Christians or the Ethiopian Orthodox Tewahedo Church.
 Augustine of Hippo's work Civitas Dei (5th century) became the major opinion of Western demonology and for the Catholic Church.
 He rejected the Enochian writings and stated that the sole origin of fallen angels was the rebellion of Satan.
 As a result, fallen angels came to be equated with demons and depicted as non-sexual spiritual entities.
 The exact nature of their spiritual bodies became another topic of dispute during the Middle Ages.
-Augustine based his descriptions of demons on his perception of the Greek Daimon.
+Augustine based his descriptions of demons on his perception of the Greek daimon.
 The Daimon was thought to be a spiritual being, composed of ethereal matter, a notion also used for fallen angels by Augustine.
 However, these angels received their ethereal body only after their fall.
 Later scholars tried to explain the details of their spiritual nature, asserting that the ethereal body is a mixture of fire and air, but that they are still composed of material elements.
 Others denied any physical relation to material elements, depicting the fallen angels as purely spiritual entities.
 But even those who believed the fallen angels had ethereal bodies did not believe that they could produce any offspring.